fabarea/messenger/README.rst

 Long term goals:

-+ Use Application Context as of TYPO3 6.2
-+ Improve message management in the BE module (create new one from scratch, edit, select, ...)
-+ Provide default FE / BE Users provider
++ Provide default FE / BE Users provider in Vidi
-+ Add GUI to support layout wrapping
-+ A message can be sent in various language (alpha quality)
++ The same message can be sent in various language (alpha quality)

 Recipient Interface
 ===================